-Osteopaths don’t just treat back and pelvis pain.
-We can advise and assist you with some of the most common ailments during pregnancy including, headaches, sciatica, rib pain, breathing issues, plantar fasciitis and pubic symphysis dysfunction.
+Osteopaths don’t just treat back and pelvic pain.
+We can advise and assist you with some of the most common ailments experienced during pregnancy which includes:

 Gentle osteopathic techniques are utilised during treatment.
 They involve massage, myofascial stretching, manipulation, and articulation of joints.
-Various stretching/ strengthening programmes can be devised and are tailored to the individual patient’ needs.
+Various stretching and strengthening programmes can be devised and are tailored to the individual patient’ needs.

 You do not need a referral to see an Osteopath.
-However your midwife may suggest osteopathic treatment, as we receive many referrals directly from midwives in Christchurch.
+Your GP and midwife may suggest you see an Osteopath.
+We work closely with local midwives and get many referrals from midwives in Christchurch.

 If you are struggling with pregnancy-related aches and pains – Our Osteopaths are here to help you!
 Please do not hesitate to contact Lorraine Herity at Better Health Osteopathy in Christchurch today.
 Call 027 755 5700 or book online.